kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   `k8s.io/kubernetes/pkg/apis/storage/validation`: validation of
-  the new fields, including the composite-key uniqueness rules (`(status, reason)` for `VolumeHealthCondition` and `(name, status, reason)` for `StorageHealthCondition`) and rejection of empty `reason` values.
+  the new fields, including the composite-key uniqueness rules (`(status, reason)` for `VolumeHealthCondition` and `(name, status, reason)` for `StorageHealthCondition`), rejection of empty `reason` values, and acceptance of the `Unknown` and `StorageUnknown` status values.
 - `pkg/registry/core/{persistentvolumeclaim,pod}` and
   `pkg/registry/storage/csinode`: feature-gate drop-on-save,
   including the case where the field is already set on the old object and the gate is now disabled.
-- `pkg/kubelet/volumemanager`: probing, `Pod.Status` patching, and
+- `pkg/kubelet/volumemanager`: probing, `Pod.Status` patching,
-  no-op suppression.
+  no-op suppression, the present-but-empty (healthy) report, and the mapping of unrecognized values to `Unknown`.
 - `plugin/pkg/auth/authorizer/node`: own-pod and own-node scoping
   for the new PATCH permissions.
 - `kubernetes-csi/external-health-monitor`: capability detection,
-  list-vs-get fallback, no-op suppression, and the two-cycle (or Get-confirmed) recovery rule.
+  list-vs-get fallback, no-op suppression, the two-cycle (or Get-confirmed) recovery rule, mapping of unrecognized `VolumeHealthErrorType` values to `Unknown`, and emitting a present, empty (healthy) status for managed volumes with no adverse condition.

 ##### Integration tests